• Skip to primary navigation

 overhead view of the Italian potato salad in a white bowl

-This potato salad is a great dairy-free and mayonnaise-free potato salad to make for a cookout, barbecue, picnic, or potluck party for a summer gathering.
+This potato salad is mayonnaise-free and ideal for a cookout, barbecue, picnic, or potluck party.

-It can be made ahead which makes it so convenient for summer entertaining.
-The recipe makes 9 cups, so it is great for a crowd.
-And if you are serving it at a potluck, it is mayo-free and won’t wilt or get soggy while it sits on the serving table.
+It can be made ahead, making it convenient for summer entertaining.
+The recipe yields 9 cups, making it excellent for a crowd.
+And if you’re serving it at a potluck, it’s mayo-free and won’t wilt or get soggy while it sits on the serving table.

 ingredients for italian potato salad with text overlay

-• Garlic: To give the dressing a bold flavor we used fresh garlic mashed with coarse kosher salt to form a paste.
-This helps blend the raw garlic into the dressing without leaving any big chunks of raw garlic.
+• Garlic: To boldly flavor the dressing, I use fresh garlic mashed with coarse kosher salt to form a paste.
+This helps blend the raw garlic into the dressing without leaving any big chunks.

-• Extra-virgin olive oil: Since this is an Italian-inspired recipe, we used olive oil for the dressing.
-It isn’t cooked so you can use your best quality extra virgin olive oil and the flavors will shine through.
+• Extra-virgin olive oil: I use it in the dressing because this is an Italian-inspired recipe.
+Use your best-quality extra virgin olive oil, and the flavors will shine through.

-• Cherry tomatoes: We love the sweetness and colors that cherry tomatoes add, but red bell pepper or roasted red pepper can be substituted.
+• Cherry tomatoes: I love the sweetness and color they add, but red bell pepper or roasted red pepper can be substituted.

 steaming the potatoes and making garlic and salt paste

-Step 1: Set up a pot with a steamer basket and water to just below the steamer level.
+1. Set up a pot with a steamer basket and water just below the steamer level.
 Bring it to a boil.
-While you are bringing it up to temperature, cut the potatoes into 1-inch chunks.
-Steam the potatoes (covered) until they are tender when pierced with a fork.
-This takes about 15 minutes.
+While you bring it to temperature, cut the potatoes into 1-inch chunks.
+Steam the potatoes (covered) until they are tender when pierced with a fork, about 15 minutes.

-Step 2: Make a garlic and salt paste with ½ teaspoon of salt.
-This will help the garlic break down so there won't be any big chunks of it in the potato salad.
-It will also imbue the dish with an overall garlic flavor with only one clove.
+2. Make a garlic-and-salt paste to help the garlic break down, preventing large chunks in the potato salad.
+This will also imbue the dish with a pronounced garlic flavor using only one clove.

 whisk the dressing then add the hot potatoes to the dressing

-Step 3: Whisk the oil, vinegar, garlic paste and the remaining salt in a large bowl.
-Add in pepper to taste.
+1. Whisk the oil, vinegar, garlic paste, and salt in a large bowl.
+Add pepper to taste.

 add the veggies and salami and toss to combine

-While we liked this recipe best the first day, it can be made up to two days ahead.
-The dressing will solidify in the refrigerator, so bring it out of the fridge about an hour before serving to let the oil oil go back to its liquid state.
-Pro Tip: Add the basil just before serving.
+Make ahead: While I liked this recipe best the first day, it can be made up to two days ahead.
+The dressing will solidify in the refrigerator, so bring it out about an hour before serving to let the oil return to its liquid state.
+Pro Tip: Before serving, add the basil and some extra olive oil on top.

 Thanks so much for reading!
 If you make this recipe, please come back and leave a star rating and review!
 Happy Cooking! ~Katie